 Like other pharmaceutical companies, our carbon footprint is also affected by some of our respiratory therapies, and specifically our pressurised metered dose inhaler (pMDI) products. pMDIs rely on propellants, such as hydrofluoroalkanes (HFAs), to deliver the medicine to a patient’s airways.
 While HFAs have no ozone depletion potential and a third or less of the global warming potential of the CFCs they replace, they are still greenhouse gases.
 A large majority of our respiratory products use Turbuhaler, a dry powder inhaler technology that does not use propellants is also available in most markets.
 We will continue to provide the expanded treatment choices, including pMDIs, to patients and their clinicians, as long as there is a medical need and no alternatives to HFA propellant gases are available that are safer for patients and the environment.

 Objectives and targets

 We have climate change-related targets that guide our activity worldwide, framed in our Responsible Business Plan and related strategy for safety, health and environment.
 Progress is reviewed throughout the year, including at the Senior Executive Team (SET) and Board levels.

 Our 2011 to 2015 objectives for climate change are ambitious, reflecting our determination to continue to drive improvement in line with our long term commitment to delivering business success responsibly.
 We have set ourselves a target to deliver a 20% reduction in our operational greenhouse gas footprint (excluding emissions from patient use of our inhaler therapies).
 To ensure we stay focused on the right activities, we have also set targets for improving the energy efficiency of our assets by 30%, raising by 50% the contribution that renewable sources make to our overall energy mix and improving the fuel efficiency of our world-wide sales & marketing vehicle fleet by 20%.
 All of these targets are to be delivered by 2015 and are measured from a 2010 baseline.

-We have formed a Global Energy, CO₂and Water Steering Committee and two regional teams (EU and North America) to help steer the business towards its 30% energy efficiency improvement target and this group has commissioned a global study to help us understand the investment options available to us to deliver on our commitment to improve the contribution low-carbon energy makes to our overall energy mix.
+We have formed a Global Energy, CO₂and Water Steering Committee and two regional teams (EU and North America) to help steer the business towards its 30% energy efficiency improvement target and our commitment to improve the contribution low-carbon energy makes to our overall energy mix